arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Seal a Criminal Record in Arizona

-Records cannot be sealed in Arizona, but a conviction can be ‘set aside.’
+Records cannot be sealed in Arizona, but convictions may be ‘set aside.’
 To have a verdict set aside, the sentenced individual must apply to the court after completing the imposed sentence or probation.
-Requestors will have to complete the Application to Set Aside Conviction form accurately.
+Requestors are typically required to complete the Application to Set Aside Conviction form.
 Individuals must direct the application to the judge, justice of the peace, or the magistrate who passed the judgment or the successor to any of these posts.

 §13–905 of the Arizona Revised Statutes defines persons eligible for set aside.
 This definition excludes persons convicted of criminal offenses which fall under the following categories: